w3f/polkadot-wiki/docs/learn/learn-guides-ledger.md

 [Polkadot Support Team](https://support.polkadot.network/support/home).
 For more user-friendly tools see the [wallets](./wallets-index), [apps](./apps-index) and [dashboard](./dashboards-index) pages." />

+The [Ledger devices](../general/ledger.md) are hardware wallets that keep your private key secured on a physical device not directly exposed to your computer or the internet.

+The [Polkadot Generic application](../general/ledger.md#polkadot-generic-app) allows you to manage your DOT/KSM on Polkadot/Kusama networks, tokens on their Asset Hubs and possibly all chains within the Polkadot ecosystem.
+It is versatile and capable of handling parachains and relay chains without being affected by their runtime upgrades.

 ## Loading Your Account

 :::info

-Ledger Live should be off while using Ledger with Polkadot-JS UI as it can interfere with normal operation.
+Ledger Live should be off while using Ledger with Polkadot-JS UI, as it can interfere with normal operation.

 :::